mbwatson/djoi/README.md

 ###### The Alias Model

-The `Alias` model is quite simple, and it's only purpose is the bridge between publications' authors and your staff list.
+The `Alias` model is quite simple, and its only purpose is the bridge between publications' authors and your staff list.
 An `Alias` object `alias` knows its name through `alias.name`, and it knows the employee for which it is an alias via `alias.employee`.

 ###### The Publication Model